MicrosoftDocs/SupportArticles-docs/Teams/mobile/settings-teams-calls-carplay.md

     :::image type="content" source="media/cannot-make-teams-calls-carplay/block-siri-setting.png" alt-text="Screenshot of configuring block Siri to not configured.":::

-## Allow data transfer to and from any app on your device.
+## Allow data transfer to and from any app on your device

 1. Navigate to **Devices** > **Compliance polices**, create an app protection policy for iOS/iPadOS devices.